 Drill pocket holes in each end of the sides.
 Secure the sides of the drawers to the front and back pieces using glue and 1-1/4″ pocket hole screws.
 Cut the 1/4″ plywood to fit the bottom of the drawers securing in place using glue and 1″ brad nails.

 Install the drawer slides on the bottom of the drawers and check the fit.
 Make any necessary adjustments.

 Measure the opening for each drawer front and subtract 1/4″ from the length.
 Mark the position for the drawer pull on the drawer front and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap at each side and a 1/8″ gap at the top – then drive screws through the holes for the drawer pulls into the drawer box.
 The bottom of the drawer front will be aligned with the bottom of the front framing pieces.
 Open the drawer, and secure the drawer front from the inside of the drawer box using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+Check out this easy tutorial on installing drawer fronts.
 Remove the drawers to install the top.

 Finish the frame and the door as desired.

 Because the top (the door) is hollow, I secured the door to the frame using 1″ angle brackets and wall anchors.